HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
 Use "bullet points" for listing important keywords and short sentences.
 Don't exceed one page for a summary.

-- **Subtopic 2**: How can the knowledge of anthropometry (which means measurement of human body) and 3D body scanning help people in our daily life?
+- **Subtopic 2**: How can the knowledge of anthropometry (which means the measurement of the human body) and 3D body scanning help people in our daily life?
 Try to search some existing products with keywords including `anthropometric design`, `3d body scanning`, `3d human shape`, `digital human modeling`, `human body size`, `human body shape`, etc.

 - **Subtopic 3**: Provide your own idea of a new product or service, which can make people in good, safe, and healthy posture (at industry/office workplaces, at home, at a hospital, at school, or at other particular places).
 Provide detailed features of your idea.
 Also, provide figures or sketches of your idea if possible.